Megaflo System and Combi Boilers [Side-By-Side Comparison]

 - Need to run 2-3 baths or showers at once

-- Have storage space for a cylinder
+- Sufficient storage space for a hot water tank

-When You Should Install A Combi Boiler
+When You Should Install a Combi Boiler

-- Have low water pressure
+- Low water pressure

 - Focus on energy effiency

 - Short on space